camunda-community-hub/camunda8-greenfield-installation/README.md

 `cd` into the `azure` directory

-Update the following bash variables so they are appropriate for your specific environment.
+Update the `./azure/Makefile`.
+Edit the bash variables so that they are appropriate for your specific environment.

      RESOURCE_GROUP ?= <YOUR GROUP NAME>
      CLUSTER_NAME ?= <YOUR CLUSTER NAME>